PKukhareva/Getting-and-Cleaning-Data-in-R/CodeBook.md

 ## Modified dataset

-- 'clean_data.tcsv': contains the average of each variable for each activity and each subject (180 observations and 69 variables):
+- 'tidy_data.txt ': contains the average of each variable for each activity and each subject (180 observations and 69 variables):

 [1] "activity"                 "subject"                  "testlabel"                "tbodyaccmeanx"
  [5] "tbodyaccmeany"            "tbodyaccmeanz"            "tbodyaccstdx"             "tbodyaccstdy"